+During 1990, the State of Delaware established a mechanism for funding post-retirement increases granted by employers who participate in the County & Municipal Police and Firefighters' Pension Plan and manage a non-DPERS system "closed" pension plan for former employees.

+Closed pension groups pertain to employees, for whom the employer elected not to become a part of the system when their employers joined the system.
+Currently, five employers maintain such closed groups.
+They include City of Dover, City of Elsmere, City of New Castle, City of Wilmington and New Castle County.

-During 1990, the State of Delaware established a mechanism for funding post-retirement increases granted by employers who participate in the County & Municipal Police and Firefighters' Pension Plans and also manage a non-system "closed" pension plan for former employees.
-Funding is generated by a 0.25% tax on the value of certain insurance premiums written within the State.
-The proceeds of the tax are directed into the COLA Fund and are managed by the Board of Pension Trustees (Board) for investment purposes.
+The COLA Fund is financed through a 0.25% tax on the value of certain homeowners' insurance premiums written within the State.
+The proceeds of the tax are directed into the Fund on a semi-annual basis and are managed by the Board of Pension Trustees (Board) for investment purposes.
+Unused amounts revert to the State General Fund after a period of 10 years per 80 Del.
+C419.
+Each participating employer receives an allocation of these contributions, earnings on investments of the Fund and expenses attributed to the Fund based on the headcount of retired members of its police force.

+Any new employer, with a closed police pension plan, that joins the system is eligible to receive money from the COLA Fund ("Fund").
 In accordance with 18 Del.
-C. \$708(c), when a participating employer grants a post-retirement increase for a closed plan outside of the DPERS County & Municipal Plans, funds are transferred from the COLA Fund to the employer.
+C. S708(c), when a participating employer grants a post-retirement increase for a closed plan outside of the County & Municipal Police and Firefighters' Pension Plan, funds are transferred from the Fund to the trust account(s) of the closed pension group maintained by the employer.
+However, the entity must first provide 25% of the cost estimated by an actuary while the Fund provides the remaining 75% of the cost.

 These increases are not the responsibility of DPERS.
-Unused funds revert to the State General Fund.
+Each employer entity is solely responsible for any post-retirement increase granted even if the actuarial cost calculated at the onset of the increase exceeds the employer's share of the Fund's balance.
+There is no joint liability amongst existing employers.